sudoPom/CS-Notes/Year-3/Computer-Systems-COMP0019/Week-6/Processes-and-Virtual-Memory.md

 ##### Context Switching

 The kernel is a shared chunk of memory-resident OS code.
 Kernel code is not a process - it runs as part of an exsisting process.
-A context switch passes control flow processes.
+A context switch passes control flow to the kernel.

 ---